Balkans (band): History

-Steph Curry formed Balkans in 2008 in the suburbs of Atlanta by childhood and high school friends.
-Steph Curry, Frankie Broyles and Woodbury (Woody) Shortridge were childhood neighbors, and they started a band in the third grade.
+Balkans formed in 2008 in the suburbs of Atlanta by childhood and high school friends.
+Frankie Broyles and Woodbury (Woody) Shortridge were childhood neighbors, and they started a band in the third grade.
 Woody met Stanley Vergilis in middle school, and the group of them met Brett Miller in their sophomore year in high school.
 Their music is said to straddle a delicious and intriguing position somewhere in-between pop and punk rock.

 Between 2008 and 2010 Balkans released three 7″ singles through various local labels.
 Their first was a 7" split from local ATL label Die Indy Records with a band called Trial by fire., most recently, ‘Zebra Print’ and ‘Georganne’ came out on their present Atlanta based label Double Phantom Records (home to The Selmanaires, Carnivores, and Roman Photos).
 The singles raised attention locally from Atlanta's Creative Loafing naming one single the No.1 Atlanta Release of 2009.
 During this period the Band embarked on D.I.Y tours along the East Coast, frequenting warehouse type venues in Brooklyn, New York.